-Opinion on SPT calibration: ISS ESG finds that the SPT calibrated is ambitious against past performance and against sectorial peers.
-Despite the fact that the SPT yearly projected reduction rate is lower than in the past, several qualitative considerations have been taken into consideration.
-The fact that Holcim has taken steps in the past to reduce their freshwater withdrawal intensity steeply and that, compared to peers, the issuer already has a more efficient production in terms of freshwater withdrawal, lead to the conclusion that the SPT is ambitious against past performance.
+Opinion on SPT calibration: ISS ESG finds that SPT 3 and 4 calibrated by Holcim are ambitious against past performance and against sectorial peers.
+Despite the fact that the SPTs yearly projected reduction rate are lower than in the past, several qualitative considerations have been taken into consideration.
+The fact that Holcim has taken steps in the past to reduce their freshwater withdrawal intensity steeply and that, compared to peers, the issuer already has a more efficient production in terms of freshwater withdrawal, lead to the conclusion that the SPTs are ambitious against past performance.
 Second, out of the sectorial peer group of 98 companies, 17 companies (including Holcim) set a freshwater reduction target, from which 7 set an absolute target and 10 an intensity target.
 As such, Holcim ranks in the top 17% of the peer group in terms of targets set.
-Third, due to a lack of international targets on freshwater withdrawal intensity, no level of ambition of the SPT against international targets can be assessed.
-Lastly, the target is set in a clear timeline.
+Third, due to a lack of international targets can be assessed.
+Lastly, the targets are set in a clear timeline and supported by a strategy and action plan disclosed in the company's framework.